Virtual Support Services

 - Submission of Conduct & SAIT Reports

-The Placement and Testing Center will be closed March 23-April 5.
+The Placement and Testing Center will be closed until further notice.

 Placement: How can I do it if the campus is closed?

-Students who need placement should email firstname.lastname@example.org with documents or to request access to DSP or KITE.
+Students who need placement can email email@example.com with documents or to determine what placement measure is best for you.
 Placement advisors will send students a link to do assessments at home and schedule post-placement advising sessions via Zoom or a platform that works best for students.
-Any placement questions can be sent to email@example.com.
-Our fabulous A&P Advisors, Jon and Michael, are online and waiting to respond and support students.
+Any placement questions can be sent to firstname.lastname@example.org, or you can visit one of our Zoom lobbies and ask your question “in person.”
+Our fabulous team is here to support you through the placement process.

-STAMP test: Can be done at home!
-Students can email firstname.lastname@example.org to request access to STAMPS test.
+STAMP test: Can be done virtually.
+Students can email email@example.com to request access to STAMP tests.

 To limit social contact when buildings open, try to email documents instead of dropping off hard copy forms in person.
 In addition to Online Student Services, for other official transactions, we will accept an email from your Highline student email account.

-Beginning April 9, faculty permission is required to add a course.
-In place of a signature on the Add/Drop form, faculty can now email email@example.com with SID and item number to give permission for students to enroll.
+If you need faculty permission to add a course, in place of a signature on the Add/Drop form, faculty can now email firstname.lastname@example.org with SID and item number to give permission for students to enroll.

 You can reach Student Support Center staff in several ways: